List of World Heritage Sites in Laos

 The United Nations Educational, Scientific and Cultural Organization (UNESCO) designates World Heritage Sites of outstanding universal value to cultural or natural heritage which have been nominated by countries which are signatories to the UNESCO World Heritage Convention, established in 1972.
 Cultural heritage consists of monuments (such as architectural works, monumental sculptures, or inscriptions), groups of buildings, and sites (including archaeological sites).
-Natural features (consisting of physical and biological formations), geological and physiographical formations (including habitats of threatened species of animals and plants), and natural sites which are important from the point of view of science, conservation or natural beauty, are defined as natural heritage.
+Natural heritage consists of natural features (physical and biological formations), geological and physiographical formations (including habitats of threatened species of animals and plants), and natural sites which are important from the point of view of science, conservation, or natural beauty.
 Laos, officially the Lao People's Democratic Republic, ratified the convention on 20 March 1987.

-As of 2025, Laos has three sites on the list.
-The town of Luang Prabang was listed in 1995, Vat Phou in 2001, and the Plain of Jars in 2019.
-All three sites are cultural.
+As of 2025, Laos has four sites on the list.
+The town of Luang Prabang was listed in 1995, Vat Phou in 2001, the Plain of Jars in 2019, and Hin Nam No National Park in 2025.
+The first three sites are cultural, while the last is natural.
 In addition, Laos has two sites on its tentative list.